wickedyoda/glkvm-cloud/README.md

 ###  Add KVM Devices to the Lightweight Cloud

+- Copy script

 ![Add KVM Devices to the Lightweight Cloud](img/adddevice.png)

+- Run the script in the device terminal

 ![Add KVM Devices to the Lightweight Cloud](img/rundevicescript.png)

+- Devices connected to the cloud

 ![Add KVM Devices to the Lightweight Cloud](img/devicelist.png)